PAS43/TwitterSentimentAnalysis/README.md

 ### Model Info

 This model is 79% accurate and has 0.41 loss.
-If you want to use remember to deseralise the Keras tokenier which is the *.p file, the predict.py has an example.
+If you want to use remember to deseralise the Keras tokenier which is the *.p file the tokenizer ahs a 100,000 unique word count, the predict.py has an example.
 Here is a small example of the model output:

 | Tweet | Score |